microsoft/qlib/docs/component/estimator.rst

       provider_uri: "~/.qlib/qlib_data/cn_data"
       region: "cn"

-Then run the following command:
+After saving the config into `configuration.yaml`, users could start the workflow and test their ideas with a single command below.

 .. code-block:: bash

     estimator -c configuration.yaml

-.. note:: 'estimator' is a built-in command of our program.
+.. note:: `estimator` will be placed in your $PATH directory when installing ``Qlib``.

 Configuration File
 ===================

+Let's get into details of ``Estimator`` in this section.

 Before using ``estimator``, users need to prepare a configuration file.
-The following shows how to prepare each part of the configuration file.
+The following content shows how to prepare each part of the configuration file.

-Experiment Field
+Experiment Section
 --------------------

 First, the configuration file needs to have a field about the experiment, whose key is `experiment`.
 This field and its contents determine how `estimator` tracks and persists this `experiment`. ``Qlib`` used `sacred`, a lightweight open-source tool designed to configure, organize, generate logs, and manage experiment results.
 The field `experiment` will determine the partial behavior of `sacred`.